RyanQuey/ansible-squid/README.md

 ## Status

 - Working as of July 2025
+    * UPDATE July 10th, it worked, but basic auth would always allow them through, regardless of right or wrong password (or none at all)

 ## Role Variables